Conditions Listeriosis

 - people who have diseases that weaken the immune system, such as cancer or an HIV infection

-- people taking medication that suppresses the immune system – for example, following a transplant
+- people taking medication that suppresses the immune system – for example, following an organ transplant

-- people who take proton pump inhibitors on a regular basis – these are drugs that inhibit the production of stomach acid
+- people who regularly take drugs that inhibit the production of stomach acid

 How common is listeriosis?